Timothy D. Baird, PhD

 ... or my talk on Pink Time.

+If you are a faculty member affiliated with this minor, check out our website.
+If you're a student check out our video above.
 In the podcast below, I discuss some of my strategies for teaching GenEd courses and design of our new interdisciplinary Pathways Minor in Sustainability.

 In 2017, Alice Rogers, who is the manager of the ALCP at VT, created this wonderful video exhibit of my Seeking Sustainability class.
 The goal of the project was to examine how active learning is working in VT's new classroom building.
 I'm so grateful for the work that she did to look carefully at our class and tell a thoughtful and engaging story.
 Check out her work: